pshinghal/jsaBard/README.txt

 It might be availabe there right now.

-If you want to run it locally,
-At the top of files
+If you want to run it on a different server (e.g. locally), At the top of files
 	control.html and SoundManagerControlee.html
            1) change jsaHost to the name or IP address of the server